webgem-xyz/UVA-React/readme.md

 Attribute | Type | Usage
 --- | --- | ---
-to | string | Used to determen where the backarrow should send the user to.
-Don't define if page doesn't need a back arrow. title | string | The text that should be displayed on the top of the page. accic | boolean | Should there be a account circle to [Account Component](#account-component). backColor | string | The color code that the header should have.
+To | string | Used to determen where the backarrow should send the user to.
+Don't define if page doesn't need a back arrow.
+Title | string | The text that should be displayed on the top of the page.
+Accic | boolean | Should there be a account circle to [Account Component](#account-component).
+BackColor | string | The color code that the header should have.
 ## Item Component

 ## Login Component